- If a student’s parents are separated or divorced, why does Macalester require a CSS Profile from each parent?

 Returning Macalester students: The timing of your financial aid application will not affect your financial aid eligibility.
 However, it is important to complete your financial aid application in a timely manner so that your financial aid can be in place when fall semester billing statements are prepared (mid-July).
 Students who meet the priority filing date can expect to receive a financial aid eligibility notification in early June.

-If you used tax preparation software (like TurboTax® or TaxCut®), use the software to print out form 1040, 1040A, or 1040EZ, as applicable.
-Sign the document and send it to us.
+If you used tax preparation software (like TurboTax® or TaxCut®), use the software to download Form 1040, 1040A, or 1040EZ, as applicable, and upload the document to IDOC.
+If you cannot upload the document, sign it and send a copy to us.
 Forms 8453 and other summaries of electronic filing are not acceptable for financial aid purposes.

 You can call (800) 908-9946 to request a tax return transcript from the IRS.
 There is no charge for a tax return transcript.